chaunceygardiner/weewx-loopdata/README.md

 rsync is the *only* mechanism provided.

 ## What about those rsync errors in the log?
+Note: See the installation instructions above on how to implement SSH control master multiplexing and the timeouts will go away.
 If one is using rsync, especially if the loop interval is short (e.g., 2s), it is expected that there will be log entries for connection timeouts, transmit timeouts, write errors and skipped packets.
 By default only one second is allowed to connect or transmit the data.
 Also, by